 Figure 5.
-Photos picked and viewed on tablet & dropped onto the large display home network, where photo sets are stored on a central server.
+Photos picked and viewed on tablet & dropped onto the large display

+As mentioned, we modified Souvenirs so that it works over a home network, where photo sets are stored on a central server.
 Consequently, people can now access Souvenir photos from any computer on that network.
 As a Souvenirs client connects to the server, all new photos since the last connection are cached on the local computer to make navigation and display responsive.